scjx123/ip/Welcome file.md

 **Recurrence Feature**: Added the ability to allow user to add Recurring Tasks.
 **What it does**: Allows user to add weekly recurring task such as a weekly meeting or weekly quiz.
 **Justification**: It is common to have a weekly meeting amongst the busy students schedule.
 This features enables the user to do so simply by adding `Weekly` at the end of a deadline or event command.
 Be it a weekly quiz or weekly CCA meeting, this helps users to quickly setup a weekly schedule.
-**Highlights**: The combination of this feature with the reminder feature done by the 2 other comp **Credits**:
+**Highlights**: The combination of this feature with the reminder feature done by the 2 other student Computer Engineer on our team, improves the larger overview of our app as we are now looking at a weekly timescale and 3 days reminder timescale respectively.
+**Credits**:

 **Code Contributed**: Reposense link